 That’s exactly the question we’ll be covering in today’s article.
 I’m going to lay out nine changes you can make right now to help you through it.

+After your breakup, thoughts about your ex will come and go.
 It doesn’t matter if you want to fix things or not, knowing how to stop thinking about your ex is an important step.
 It allows you the time and space you need to stabilize and get comfortable being single again.

 If you plan to be friends or try to fix the relationship, being comfortable by yourself is a solid base to work from.